 It also means suppliers of the cannabinoid are unable to make any medical claims.
 As a result, they can only say vague things about CBD-infused syrup.
-In this article, we check out the best CBD syrup of 2020.
+In this article, we check out the best CBD syrup on the market.
 We also provide a little more information on this unusual way of consuming cannabidiol.

 What Is CBD Syrup?

 There is no mystery here; it is a thick, often sweetened, substance that is infused with CBD.
 Proponents of it suggest it works with the body’s endocannabinoid system (ECS).
 Some people use it to boost appetite and decrease nausea.
 Others believe it helps manage the symptoms of conditions such as sleep disorders, chronic pain, and arthritis.

 Those who try it do so mainly to avoid the bitter taste of organically grown hemp.
 It usually tastes great and is easy to measure.
 What you need to watch out for is the list of ingredients in each product, as we explore in further detail below.

 - A useful alternative method of consuming CBD.